How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Oklahoma Installment Promissory Note

-Every Installment Promissory Note in Oklahoma should include the following necessary provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 10% maximum for loans under $100,000 under Oklahoma law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Installment Promissory Note in Oklahoma should include the following necessary provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 10% maximum (6% absent a written agreement); licensed lenders may charge more under the Consumer Credit Code. under Oklahoma law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 An installment note must include the complete payment schedule - the number of payments, the amount of each payment, the payment due date, and how each payment is applied to principal and interest.

 Oklahoma requires the following elements in a valid promissory note: written agreement signed by borrower, payment schedule, interest rate disclosure, late fee terms.